ui

 When stdout is not a TTY, returns just the text with no escape sequences.

-HyperlinkStyled is like Hyperlink but also applies a foreground color (256-color index).
+HyperlinkStyled is like Hyperlink but also applies a foreground color, which adapts to the terminal's profile and background via the theme's color roles.

 When stdout is not a TTY, returns just the text with no escape sequences.